DanielSanJP/Personal-Finance-Tracker-Mobile/.spec/IMPLEMENTATION.md

 Environment variables with visibility "Plain text" and "Sensitive" loaded from the "preview" environment on EAS:
 EXPO_PUBLIC_GEMINI_API_KEY, EXPO_PUBLIC_SUPABASE_KEY, EXPO_PUBLIC_SUPABASE_URL
 ```

+**When to use preview builds**:

+- ✅ Testing on multiple devices without dev server
+- ✅ Sharing with testers/stakeholders
+- ✅ Final testing before production release
+- ❌ NOT for active development (no Metro connection, no logs, no hot reload)

 ### Production Build